satoru814/Deep-Learning-Papers/README.md

 - **Involution: Inverting the Inherence of Convolution for Visual Recognition [2021]** [[arxiv]](https://arxiv.org/abs/2103.06255)
 - **Emerging Properties in Self-Supervised Vision Transformers[2021]** [[arxiv]](https://arxiv.org/abs/2104.14294)
 - **BEiT: BERT Pre-Training of Image Transformers[2021]** [[arxiv]](https://arxiv.org/abs/2106.08254)<br>
 It's difficult to directly adapt BERT ideas to pretrain for vision transfomer by pixel level low-dependency of a image.
-To overcome this dificulty, they use dVAE tokenize image patches to discret laten codes.
+To overcome this dificulty, they use dVAE tokenize image patches to discrete laten codes.
 - **How to train your ViT?
 Data, Augmentation, and Regularization in Vision Transformers[2021]** [[arxiv]](https://arxiv.org/abs/2106.10270)
 - **mc-BEiT: Multi-choice Discretization for Image BERT Pre-training[2022]** [[arxiv]](https://arxiv.org/abs/2203.15371)
 - **BEiT v2: Masked Image Modeling with Vector-Quantized Visual Tokenizers[2022]** [[arxiv]](https://arxiv.org/abs/2208.06366)